GRDD+: An Extended Greek Dialectal Dataset with Cross-Architecture Fine-tuning Evaluation: Results and Discussion

 Another dimension in the discussion concerns the relation between Llama base and fine-tuned versions.
 It is clear that all fine-tuned models are much better than the base models, showing an increase of between 1.5-2 points approximately in their fine-tuned versions.

 Comparing the fine-tuned models, we notice a number of interesting things but not an across the board clear picture.
-The first thing that stands out is that Llama-Krikri which is the only model which is explicitly trained in Modern Greek, does not show the best performance out of the three.
-Llama-krikri only performs better in the generation of Northern Greek, scores second for Cypriot, and third (last) in the other two dialects, i.e. Cretan and Cypriot.
-This might be an indication that the other two models are more flexible in learning the new varieties than krikri, despite the latter being explicitly trained on Modern Greek.
+The first thing that stands out is that Llama-Krikri, the only model which is explicitly trained in Modern Greek, does not show the best performance among the three.
+Llama-Krikri only performs better in the generation of Northern Greek, scores second for Cypriot, and third (last) in the other two dialects, i.e. Cretan and Cypriot.
+This might be an indication that the other two models are more flexible in learning the new varieties than Krikri, despite the latter being explicitly trained on Modern Greek.

 Finally, comparing the fine-tuned 8B with the three frontier models, a number of interesting findings also arise there.
 First of all, Claude 3.7 is consistently high-performing, topping the Northern and Cretan category, and being second, very close to the first, for Cypriot and Pontic.
 It is important to note here that the newer Claude versions (4 onwards) have lost their dialectal capabilities to some extent, and this is one of the reasons that we used this model rather than the new ones.
-What this has happened and to what extent, is an issue that warrants more investigation that will not be done here.
+Why this has happened and to what extent, is an issue that warrants further investigation which will not be undertaken here.
 GPT5 is performing decently consistent, giving quite good performances for Cypriot and Northern and rather mediocre for the other two.
 Gemini has consistently mediocre to poor performance ranging from 2.47 to 1.06.